 4. Ground handling & fuel

 We recommend notifying your ground handler of all service requirements a minimum of 24 hours prior to arrival.
 It’s best to allow 48 hours for catering requests, particularly if the order is highly customized.
-Fuel services should be confirmed 24 hours prior and depending on the demand there may be a slight delay from the fueler.
-Aviation cards are widely accepted at Rio.
+Fuel services should be confirmed 24 hours prior, and depending on the demand, there may be a slight delay from the fueler.
+Aviation cards are widely accepted in Rio.

 5. Parking at Rio de Janeiro

 GA parking at SBGL is abundant, seldom fills up, and longer-term stays are usually practical.
 For a G550 sized aircraft parked in the GA area plan on a cost of about 1000 USD/day.
 Smaller SBRJ has much more limited GA parking availability and you’ll usually need to arrange to park in the hangar area.
 You’ll be parked in front of a hangar, as opposed to inside, with daily changes running between 1000 and 1500 USD.

 Rio de Janeiro has a wide range of 4- and 5-star hotel options, including major international chains.
 Note that room pricing will be higher during the Carnival period with more stringent cancellation policies.
 While certain preferred hotels will sell out during the Rio Carnival period, it should not be an issue sourcing 4-star crew accommodations, with a typical price range of 200-450 USD/night.

 7. CIQ procedures